Chevrolet Impala: Sixth generation (1977–1985)

 The changes in the automobile marketplace resulted in Chevrolet redesigning the Impala for the 1977 model year to meet changing demands.
 It, as well as the other downsized B-body sedans, went on sale in late September 1976.
 The new downsized Impalas were shorter in length, taller and narrower than before.
-The new Impala's frame was a shortened version of the one introduced in 1970 and would be utilized until 1996 when the B-body production line was shut down.
-Even with its trimmer exterior dimensions, the new Impala featured increased headroom, rear-seat legroom and trunk space.
-Production of the downsized model increased substantially over 1976, and the Impala regained the number one US sales position.
+The new Impala's frame was a shortened version of the one introduced in 1970 and would be used until 1996 when the B-body production line was shut down.
+Even with its smaller exterior dimensions, the new Impala featured increased headroom, rear-seat legroom, and trunk space.
+Production of the downsized model increased substantially over 1976, and the Impala regained the number one U.S. sales position.
 The redesigned 1977 Impala/Caprice was named Motor Trend's car of the year.

 Pillarless hardtops were discontinued, the result of rumors of federal rollover standards looming in the near future.
-The 1977–1979 coupes sported a double bent tempered rear window similar to what was later used for the 1987 Chevrolet Monte Carlo Aerocoupe.
-For the 1980 model year, a mid cycle refresh replaced this complex backlight in the coupe with a more upright nearer flat glass, although the overall design remained similar.
+The 1977–1979 coupes sported a double-bent, tempered rear window similar to what was later used for the 1987 Chevrolet Monte Carlo Aerocoupe.
+For the 1980 model year, a mid-cycle refresh replaced this complex backlight in the coupe with a more upright nearer flat glass, although the overall design remained similar.

 Engine availability was reduced for 1977; the inline-6 was reintroduced with 110 HP.
 Options included 267 and 305 cuin V8 engines.
-The 350 cuin V8 engine was optional in some years.
+The 350 cuin V8 engine was available in some years.
 Oldsmobile's 350 cuin V8 diesel engine also was available.
-Starting in 1980, the inline 6 was replaced by a generic 229 cubic-inch V6 from Chevrolet which was totally different from the 3.8 liter (231 cubic inch) V6 from Buick that was installed in numerous GM models of different divisions.
+Starting in 1980, the inline-six was replaced by a 229 cubic-inch (3.8 liter) V6 from Chevrolet which was different from the 3.8 liter (231 cubic inch) V6 from Buick that was installed in numerous GM models of different divisions.

 The Impala and the upscale Caprice sold well into the early 1980s.
-The Impala was reduced to the base model full-size Chevrolet and was popular with fleet usage – including taxi and police-pursuit vehicles, but had coupe and wagon body styles dropped after 1981, and was eliminated entirely in 1985, while the Caprice continued unchanged until 1990.
+The Impala was reduced to the base model full-size Chevrolet and was popular with fleet usage, including taxi and police-pursuit vehicles.
+The Impala coupe and wagon body styles were dropped after 1982 and the nameplate was discontinued after 1985, while the Caprice continued unchanged until 1990.
 Upon the demise of the Impala name, the base model full-size Chevrolet was rebranded Caprice starting in 1986, with the upper models being called the Caprice Classic and Caprice Classic Brougham.

-In some model years these vehicles were also assembled in Southgate, CA and St. Louis, MO (which also assembled the Corvette through part of the 1981 model year).
+In some model years, these vehicles were also assembled in Southgate, CA, and St. Louis, MO.